-Fuji Electric is strengthening its risk management to maximize corporate value and minimize the potential losses that could result from various risks.
+Fuji Electric is strengthening its risk management to maximize corporate value and minimize the potential impact of risks.

 Basic Policy on Risk Management